Azure/aks-engine/docs/tutorials/containermonitoringaddon.md

 ### 4. Using Azure Monitor for containers HELM chart

-If you prefer the HELM chart, refer [Azure Monitor – Containers HELM chart](https://github.com/helm/charts/tree/master/incubator/azuremonitor-containers) for onboarding instructions
+If you prefer HELM chart, refer [Azure Monitor – Containers HELM chart](https://github.com/helm/charts/tree/master/incubator/azuremonitor-containers) for onboarding instructions

 For more details and instructions to [onboard the container monitoring addon for the AKS Engine cluster(s)](../../examples/addons/container-monitoring/README.md)

+## UX

+After successful onboarding, navigating to [Azure Monitor for containers](https://aka.ms/azmon-containers) to view and monitor, and analyze health of your onboarded AKS-Engine cluster, pods and containers etc.

+## Contact

+If you have any questions or feedback regarding the container monitoring addon, please reach us out through [this](mailto:askcoin@microsoft.com) email.